Stephanie Sant'Ambrogio, M.M.

 Associate Professor, Violin, Viola

 - Phone: (775) 682-9024

 The name Sant’Ambrogio is frequently found in concert programs throughout America.
 John Sant’Ambrogio, former Principal Cellist of the Saint Louis Symphony Orchestra, gave his daughter Stephanie her first violin lessons at the age of five.
 Her sister Sara is a cellist with the Naumberg Award-winning Eroica Trio.
 For thirty years the Sant’Ambrogio family directed Red Fox Music Camp, which was founded by grandmother Isabelle, a concert pianist.
 The legacy of teaching music has been passed down in the Sant’Ambrogio family for four generations.
 Ms. Sant’Ambrogio plays a violin crafted in 1757 by J.B.
 Guadagnini of Milan, Italy and a viola by Jacek Zadlo of Chicago, 2008.
-She and her graphic designer husband Gary Albright, enjoy exploring Lake Tahoe with their daughters, fourteen-year-old Isabel and twelve-year-old Gabrielle, who also study music and are avid soccer players.
+She and her graphic designer husband Gary Albright, enjoy exploring Lake Tahoe with their daughters, sixteen-year-old Isabel and fourteen-year-old Gabrielle.

 Johannes Brahms: The Violin Sonatas

 "Fine readings of great finesse, rich coloring, and complete understanding... -- —Steven Ritter, Audiophile

 - Sonata No. 1 in G major, Op.
 78

 - Sonata No. 2 in A major, Op.
 100